 Jump to - Current Members - Former Members

 Solace of Requiem is a technical blackened death metal band from the United States.
 The band plays music that is not only instrumentally technical but is also technical in composition.
-Blending death metal, black metal, doom, thrash, jazz, rock and many other forms of music to create the extremely diverse sound that makes SOR unique.
-The band's lyrics are based on philosophy and mysticism but are very dark in nature.
+Blending together an array of haunting technical passages, classical movements, grim ambience and relentless brutality, with a diverse assortment of highly intelligible extreme vocals.
+Making it is easy to hear the vast collection of influences that are incorporated within Solace Of Requiem's music.
+The band's lyrics are based in philosophy but are very dark in nature.
 Expressing hatred, hopelessness and brutality that is presented with alternating perspectives through poetry.

 The original members of Solace of Requiem (Jeff Sumrell, Chris Young and Luke Downing) actually began playing together as teenagers in 1990 under the name Sarcophagus.
 After slowly drifting apart in 1993, the members were reunited in 2001 and began playing again under the name Solace of Requiem.
 SOR decided to record their first self-titled album in 2004 (featuring the cover song "I Need You" by Grave, courtesy of Century Media Records) at Master Sound Studio in Virginia Beach, VA.
 Shortly after, the CD was released on the internet and had gained international distribution after receiving some very encouraging responses.
 A video was eventually made for the song "Beyond Grace" and the band began to play shows and festivals more frequently, expanding their tour route to include other states on the U.S. east coast besides their home state of Virginia.